modelon-community/PyFMI/doc/sphinx/source/tutorial.rst

 Loading an FMU into Python
 ============================

-Loading of an FMU is performed by simply importing the necessary object (*FMUModel*) from PyFMI.
+Loading of an FMU is performed by simply importing the necessary object (*load_fmu*) from PyFMI.
 The object takes care of unzipping the model, loading the XML description and connecting the binary for use from Python.

 .. code-block:: python

-    # Import the model object (FMUModel)
+    # Import the load function (load_fmu)
-    from pyfmi import FMUModel
+    from pyfmi import load_fmu

     #Load the FMU
-    model = FMUModel('myFMU.fmu')
+    model = load_fmu('myFMU.fmu')

+Note that this will either return an instance of a class consistent with the FMI for Model Exchange definition or for the Co-Simulation definition.

 Simulating an FMU
 ========================

-Simulation of an FMU requires that the additional package `Assimulo <http://www.jmodelica.org/assimulo>`_ is available and is performed simply by using the *simulate* method:
+Simulation of an FMU exported as Model Exchange requires that the additional package `Assimulo <http://www.jmodelica.org/assimulo>`_ is available.
+For Co-Simulation FMUs, no additional package is required as the solver is contained inside the FMU.
+A simulation is performed simply by using the *simulate* method:

 .. code-block:: python